Commentary

 He explained the implications of President Biden’s August 9, 2023 outbound investment Executive Order on Chinese CGTN TV (comments begin at 3:00 in clip).
 He also described China’s policy options for responding to the current real estate crisis in this 8/31/23 interview on Chinese CGTN TV (comments begin at 1:40 in clip).
 In prior interviews on CNBC, he described the unique causes of China’s real estate problems, why Taiwan is the most sensitive issue in US-China relations, and the reasons for China’s tech sector regulatory crackdown.

-Jeff also contributes op-eds from time to time.
+Jeff contributes op-eds from time to time.
 Samples include:

 The Biden-Xi summit proved how far U.S.-China relations have fallen (The Hill 11/16/23)